Electric power. What is it?

 The use of electricity is very widespread in modern society and current through the connection to the electricity grid or through batteries or accumulators: just think of the use of lighting buildings (public and private) and roads, In the power of apparatus and equipment, as well as in industrial production processes or in electric machines, such as electric motors.

 Thus, the discovery of electric energy has represented a very strong technological, economic and social revolution.
 Its use has prompted a strong and irreversible need due to its benefits compared to mechanical energy produced by thermal engines (combustion engines).
 Among them was the fact of being able to be transported at a distance, the low operating noise of electrical equipment, the absence of exhaust fumes at the place of use and the smallest footprint of an electric machine.

 Among the disadvantages is instead includes only the fact of not being a primary source.
 The use of electric power implies the need for a conversion infrastructure that inevitably introduces a loss of efficiency in the conversion process and upstream in transport along the power lines.

 Electric power plants

 Electricity, except for the lightning's atmospheric electricity and the Earth's weakly negative potential, is not a primary energy source of the earth so it has to be produced by transforming a source of energy primary.
 In this way, electrical energy is considered as a secondary energy source.
 In the process of transformation, the yield always less than 100%, occurs within the power plants.

-Another element needed to produce electricity is water, in liquid form (as in hydroelectric plants) or in the form of steam (in thermal plants, geothermal power plants, nuclear fission and solar thermal power plants), but Always at high pressure, in order to turn the turbines to produce alternating current in a more constant way by means of the alternator.
+Another important element for producing electricity is water in liquid form (as in hydroelectric plants) or in the form of steam under high pressure (in thermal plants, geothermal power plants, nuclear fission and solar thermal plants) , In order to rotate the turbines to produce alternating current more consistently by the alternator.

 - Water availability.
-Thermal contamination of water, if not recovered, is dispersed into the atmosphere in the form of water vapor or is fed back into lakes, rivers and the sea.
+Thermal contamination of water, if not recovered, is dispersed into the atmosphere in the form of water vapor or fed back into lakes, rivers and the sea.